3ev/tev_glossary/README.md

 #TYPO3 Glossary Extension

-> Define a glossary of words to be higlighted across your TYPO3 site
+> Define a glossary of words to be higlighted across your TYPO3 site.

 ##Installation